 Telegrams Are Usually Important By Diana L. Pierce….alias….Dee Grainger

 It was a warm sunny afternoon at the Shiloh ranch.
 The Virginian and all the cowhands were standing outside the bunkhouse.
 Trampas looks up toward the house, "Elizabeth was in such a hurry to get to town, thought she'd be back by now."
 Jim adds, "Yeah, guess one of us could have taken her after all.
 Things went pretty good today, didn't they?"
-The Virginian saw the other Grainger niece standing by the coral watching the colts play and remarks, "Wonder why Dee never cares to go with her?"
-Trampas walks over by the coral.
+The Virginian saw the other Grainger niece standing by the corral watching the colts play and remarks, "Wonder why Dee never cares to go with her?"
+Trampas walks over by the corral.
 "Dee, how come you didn't go to town?
 Don't you like a change in scenery once in awhile?"
 Dee replies, "Those people in town aren't very friendly.
 Can't think of anything I need there."
 She smiles at Trampas, "Anyways you ever see anything prettier than these fellas?"
 Trampas puts his arm on her shoulder, "No, ma'am, not unless it's the lady looking at 'em."
 Dee smiles at him again, "My, aren't we full of it today."
 Trampas grins, "I try ma'am."
 He pecks her on the cheek and walks back toward the bunkhouse.
 The Virginian is watching Trampas and shaking his head as his friend gets closer, "I can't believe she didn't cuff you."
 Trampas said, "Who me?
 You know the girls all find me irresistible.
 Besides thought she'd been acting a little glum lately."
 The Virginian laughs, "I'd say you're irresistible.
 Dee always gets moody after she gets one of those letters from Montana.
 You know that.
 Makes me wonder if I should either quit giving her the letters when they come or take her up there so she can marry the guy."

 Hours earlier, Elizabeth Grainger had just left Medicine Bow.
 She seldom went to town unescorted but today she was excited to get started on her new dress and was short on supplies.
 She was absorbed in thought of getting home to her project.
 Out of nowhere three riders pull along side of her and grab the horse's reign stopping her buggy.
 It was a scruffy looking trio with the manners of a rattle snake.
 The leader of the group a tall red haired bearded man says, "Lady, do as I say and we won't hurt you."
 Elizabeth puzzled by it all, "Why are you doing this?
 What do you want from me?"
 The man said, "You'll know soon enough."
 They tied her hands and blindfolded her.
 They sat her on the saddle of a horse and then left a note on the seat of the buggy.
 As they led her away she could hear the sound of running water so she knew she was close to a stream.
 She could feel the incline of a hill she was going down.
 She knew they hadn't been traveling far but was unfamiliar to the place her captures had taken her to.
 After entering the run down shack they take the blind fold off their victim.
 An uneasy shaky little man they called Spike asked, "Red, what do you want us to do now?"
 The tall man replied, "We wait.
 I sent Fred to town to wait on the telegram."